vvvm23/ADS_Algorithms/README.md

     Where L is a Python list

+    Or:

+    from ads_sort import bubble_sort, bucket_sort, insertion_sort, merge_sort, quick_sort, radix_sort, selection_sort

 The program should also work on Linux however this is untested.
 Call using python3 instead of python.

+---
+## ToDo

+* Implement passing sort_type as a string
+* Implement error checking eg. when empty lists are passed or non-lists
+* Add ability for other developers to make pull requests and easily add their sorts by simply placing a .py file
+* Add timing mechanisms to compare times of different sorts
+* Add educational mode which will step through sorting process with statistics
+* Bogosort